• Skip to primary navigation

 Root rot is the worst thing that can happen to a succulent plant.

-Jade plants don’t want to see it, so don’t even think of growing it.
+Jade plants don’t want to see it, so don’t even consider growing it.

 I have lost several succulents to root rot in the past.